 Are you curious about the commercial cleaning business?
 Want to know what it takes to be timely, clean efficiently, and make sure that every task is completed?
 It is not difficult to learn this trade.
 It does, however, require focus and intentionality, believe it or not.
-Here are 2 best practices that will show you how to clean offices.
+Here are 2 best practices that will show you how to clean a commercial office building.

-As you grow your cleaning business, you will learn how to customize an office cleaning checklist to your liking – especially catered to your customer’s request.
+As you grow your cleaning business, you’ll learn how to customize cleaning services for each location.
 After all, each office or office building is different and will require different needs.
+And that’s exactly what these client profile printables for your cleaning business will do.

 The 2 best practices to commercial office cleaning

-First, create an office cleaning strategy that your janitorial service can handle.
+First, create an office cleaning strategy that your janitorial cleaning service can handle.

-An office cleaning strategy is when you purposefully seek to complete all tasks that you can with a timely, thorough, and highly efficient method.
+An office cleaning strategy is when you try to complete all tasks that you can with a timely, thorough, and highly efficient method.

-Knowing this, you should make adjustments per office space.
-No two offices are alike.
+Knowing this, you should make adjustments per office location because no two offices are just alike.
 So, you must develop a cleaning strategy to ensure proper cleaning at every visit.

 Here are three considerations when making a cleaning procedure for each of your commercial cleaning customers.